Luciaisacomputer/Learn-Dot-Stuff/README.md

 ## Follow blogs with good information on the topic

+Once you have a solid network of people, see what blogs they read and use whatever method is best for you to keep track of new posts.
+I find it especially useful to follow reases notes if they exist for whatever it is you are learning.
+Currently I folow WordPress core release notes, the Angular 2 Dev blog, and a ton of various Javascript related blogs.

+Make sure to take some time during lunch or whenever you have some down time to read a couple of posts.
+This is a great way to make sure you aren't missing out on new features or hidden features you might not be using.
+Sometimes you'll even find a post related to a problem you are working on.

 ## RTFM (Read the full manual)

+Whenever I start learning a new language, I go through the docs.
+This doesn't sound like the most fun thing to do, but there are a lot of benefits.
+You'll git a very brief overhead view of any language specific features, learn some of the tech terms you will be dealing with, and you'll learn how the docs are structured.
+S

 ## Find a couple training courses, especially if they are at the same skill level

+## RTFB ( Read That Freaking Book)

+Online training is great, but many courses don't go deeply into detail, which can sometimes be a good thing, except when some of that deeper knowledge is extremely useful.
+That's where books come in.
+Typically I have found that books can go into a lot deeper detail (look at The Definitive Guide to Javascript!) than their video counterparts.
+Due to this, I also find it important to find a few books at varying skill levels of a topic.
+No two books are the same, and they don't always approach a topic in a way that works best for us to understand it.
+I have at least 3 beginner level JS books hanging out on my shelf, and each one of them helped me understand a topic in a slightly different way.
+It helps even more if the books are on a specific part of a language such as `this` or `object oriented programming`.

+## Teach someone about what you have learned

+Yogi Bhajan once said "If you want to learn something, read about it.
+If you want to understand something, write about it.
+If you want to master something, teach it" and I find that to be incredibly true.
+Have you ever learned about something, only to have a hard time discussing the concept to someone who didn't know about that subject?
+This is exactly what Yogi was talking about.
+Explaining complex topics is hard, it requires an intimate undrestanding of precisely how it works.
+We have a bad habbit of lying to ourselves and thinking we know when really, we only know an abstraction of what it is that we think we know.

+Take some time to set up a lunch and learn with your coworkers, friends, or go to a meetup and give a talk about a topic you have just learned.
+It's going to suck at first, but you'll walk away with a deeper understanding of the subject you presented on.
+Even if you go on a walk to get some coffee, talking about something cool you learned actually helps you truly understand or at worst helps you to realize you need to continue learning about it.